Darey: Early life

-Dare (pronounced Da-Ray) Art Alade was born in Lagos, but originally from Odo ogga, Yagba west, Kogi state to Nigerian jazz pioneer Art Alade and Olapeju Alade.
+Darey (pronounced Da-Ray) Art Alade was born in Lagos, but originally from Odo ogga, Yagba west, Kogi state to Nigerian jazz pioneer Art Alade and Olapeju Alade.
 He is the youngest of five children.
 As a child, he used to rummage through his father's extensive jazz collection and go with him to his concerts.

 Darey sang with several choirs, including the National Troupe of Nigeria Choir and the Cathedral Choir.
 From the age 15, he began performing in clubs around Lagos, Ibadan and other cities in Nigeria.
 It was during one of those late night sessions that he met an executive at Cool FM, a Radio station.
 The teenager began shuttling between Cool FM and the University of Lagos, where he was studying for a degree in music, and sang with the a cappella group The Chordwebs.
-During his time at Cool FM, he had the opportunity to acquire the basic knowledge of radio production and marketing.
+During his time at Cool FM, he learned about radio production and marketing.

 Career

 Darey has also worked as a radio and TV personality, appearing as a coach, judge and host on several TV shows, including Project Fame West Africa, Nigerian Idol, and The Voice Nigeria.
 He is also a master of ceremonies, voiceover artist and philanthropist.

 Darey is the co-founder of Livespot360, a creative agency.
-Under his creative direction, Livespot360 has organised several concerts and festivals in Nigeria, which have featured appearances from African and international superstars alike, including Grammy award winners Kelly Rowland, Ciara, Cardi B and global super influencer and TV personality, Kim Kardashian.
+Under his creative direction, Livespot360 has organised several concerts and festivals in Nigeria, which have featured appearances from African and international artists including Grammy award winners Kelly Rowland, Ciara, Cardi B and Kim Kardashian.